brandonhenricks/Specifications.Core/README.md

 ## Usage:

 1. Install package from Nuget.
-2. Create an ApiSettings class that contains your authorization details.
+2. Create a specification around your Use Case.
-3. Instantiate a new client.
-4. Create a RestRequest.
-5. Execute the RestRequest.

 ## Examples: